 3. Initiate function calling

-With the tools and messages arrays prepared, use the following code to initiate a function call.
-The LLM will determine whether to invoke a tool and provide the necessary tool function and input parameters.
+Pass the created tools and messages to the LLM to initiate a function call.
+The LLM will then determine whether to call a tool.
+If a tool is called, the LLM returns its function name and parameters.

 # Step 4: Initiate function calling